Let the Groove Get In

-"Let the Groove Get In" is a song recorded by American singer-songwriter Justin Timberlake for his third studio album, The 20/20 Experience (2013).
-It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
-A latin song, "Let the Groove Get In" contains sample from the recording "Alhamdulillaahi" part of the release Explore Series: Africa-Burkina Faso: Rhythms of the Grasslands (2002).
-Music critics received the song well and noticed a similarity between it and the works of Michael Jackson in particular his 1983 single "Wanna Be Startin' Somethin'".
-Following the release of The 20/20 Experience, it debuted at number 31 on the South Korea International Chart and at number nine on the US Bubbling Under Hot 100 Singles chart.
+"Let the Groove Get In" is a song by American singer Justin Timberlake from his third studio album, The 20/20 Experience (2013).
+Timberlake wrote and produced the song alongside Timbaland and J-Roc, with James Fauntleroy providing additional songwriting.
+The song became available as the album's eighth track on March 15, 2013, when it was released by RCA Records.
+A Latin song, "Let the Groove Get In" contains a sample from the recording "Alhamdulillaahi", a part of the field recording Explore Series: Africa-Burkina Faso: Rhythms of the Grasslands (2002).

+"Let the Groove Get In" received positive reviews from music critics, who noticed its similarity to the works of Michael Jackson, in particular his 1983 single "Wanna Be Startin' Somethin'" and tracks from his fifth studio album Off the Wall (1979).
+In North America, the track peaked at number 9 on the US Bubbling Under Hot 100 and number 39 on the US Hot R&B/Hip-Hop Songs chart.
+In Asia, it peaked at number 31 on the Gaon Chart in South Korea.